 Old Town in the late 19th Century was a diverse community, home to many Germans, Jews and Free African Americans.
 Isaac’s Great House thrived and was well known throughout decades of segregation for serving all groups alike.
 Members of the Benesch family were even active in the movement to desegregate the city.

+In 1889 two of his sons were admitted as partners.
 Isaac Benesch and Sons’ Great House grew to become one of the earliest and most prominent department stores in East Baltimore.
-By 1900 Isaac had built his Great House into the four story, 40,000+ sq ft building that is now home to The Nevermore Haunt.

 Old Town in Decline